akashghimireOfficial/AI_application_system_midterm/README.md

 For this assignment, i have created folders for each weeks.
 Each of these folders have jupyter notebook files.<strong> To explain the code *markdown* languages have been used. </strong>

-> *Tensorflow 2.0 + has been used as Deep learning Framework for this assignment.*
+> *Tensorflow 2.0 + has been used as Deep learning Framework for this assignment.* <br> "Codes are explained better in jupyter-notebook itself using markdown language"

 <br>